A common problem that affects many gardeners around the world is leaf curl.

 You can also use baking soda as a foliar spray to help prevent fungal diseases from attacking your plants.
 One user in an online discussion found that baking soda worked fine for treating peach leaf curl [3].

-Simply mix 1 teaspoon of baking soda with 1 quart of water and spray it onto the plant’s leaves until they are wet.
+Mix one teaspoon of baking soda with one quart of water and spray it onto the plant’s leaves until they are wet.

-This should help reduce any existing fungal diseases as well as provide some protection against future infections.
+This home remedy should help reduce fungal diseases and protect against future infections.

 8. Garlic Spray

-Garlic has properties that attack insects and can also fight fungal infections, so it makes sense to use it in your garden.
+Garlic has properties that attack insects and fight fungal infections, so using it in your garden makes sense.

 Making garlic spray for plants is surprisingly easy.
 Just follow the recipe in our linked article.